Fast and Simple Densest Subgraph with Predictions: Introduction

 In the context of the densest subgraph problem, a predictor can be viewed as a classifier that predicts whether a node belongs to the densest subgraph, based on features such as its degree, average neighbor degree, and domain-specific attributes, if available.

-\paragraph{The pitfall of blindly outputting the predictor's solution.} However, blindly relying on the predictor's output might result in a poor solution.
+\paragraph{The pitfall of outputting the predictor's solution.} However, blindly relying on the predictor's output might result in a poor solution.
 The predictor may simply have low accuracy in predicting which nodes belong to the densest subgraph.
-This issue can often be overcome in practice by rigorous model testing.
+This issue can often be overcome in practice by rigorous model testing and training.

-More dangerously, even a reasonably accurate predictor can lead to poor approximations if not combined with additional algorithmic processing.
+More dangerously, even an accurate predictor can still lead to poor approximations if it is not combined with additional algorithmic processing.
 One can devise a simple example in the context of the densest subgraph problem.
-Suppose we have a predictor that correctly identifies 90\% of the nodes in the densest subgraph.
-If the densest subgraph is a dense bipartite graph with bipartition $X,Y$ and $|Y| = 0.9 (|X| + |Y|)$ (i.e., $Y$ contains 90\% of the nodes of the densest subgraph), and the predictor provides us with $Y$, simply returning $Y$ results in a subgraph with density 0, which is arbitrarily worse than the optimal solution, even though the predictor has a 90\% ``accuracy''!
+Suppose that we have a predictor that correctly identifies 90\% of the nodes in the densest subgraph.
+If the densest subgraph is a dense bipartite graph with partitions $X,Y$ and $|Y| = 0.9 (|X| + |Y|)$ (i.e., $Y$ contains 90\% of the nodes of the densest subgraph), and the predictor provides us with $Y$, simply returning $Y$ results in a subgraph with density 0, which is arbitrarily worse than the optimal solution, even though the predictor has a 90\% ``recall''.
 See Figure \ref{fig:1} for an example.

-Exact algorithms for the densest subgraph problem exist using linear programming or maximum flow \cite{Charikar00, Goldberg84}.
-In theory, there are $O(m^{1+o(1)})$ time algorithms for maximum flow \cite{ChenKLPGS22}; however, these algorithms are complicated with overhead factors that make them rather impractical.
+\paragraph{Related work.} Exact algorithms for the densest subgraph problem exist using linear programming or maximum flow \cite{Charikar00, Goldberg84}.
+For unweighted graphs, Goldberg's max-flow based algorithm runs in $O(mn \log n)$ time \cite{LancianoMFB24}.
 One can also approximate the densest subgraph up to a $1-\epsilon$ factor using the multiplicative weights method to solve the dual linear program followed by a clever rounding algorithm \cite{SuV20, BahmaniGM14, GhaffariLM19} which runs in $O(m\cdot 1/\epsilon^2 \cdot \log^2 n)$ time.
-The extra $1/\epsilon^2 \cdot \log^2 n$ factor can also be very expensive (e.g., $\epsilon = 0.05$ and $n = 10^6$ lead to a painful $\approx 76\times 10^3$ overhead).
-There is however a simple and practical greedy $1/2$-approximation that can be implemented in $O(m)$ time by Charikar \cite{Charikar00} (this is often referred to as the ``peeling'' algorithm); this algorithm keeps removing the node with the lowest degree from the graph and recording the densest subgraph in the process.
+There is, however, a simple and practical greedy $1/2$-approximation that can be implemented in $O(m+n)$ time by Charikar \cite{Charikar00}; this algorithm keeps removing the node with the lowest degree from the graph and recording the densest subgraph in the process.